HarshBPGC/ExecOS/README.md

 # ExecOS

-This project is part of the series on [Youtube](https://youtu.be/WG_5HSq-Tt4)

-Your autonomous AI assistant for email and calendar management.
-ExecOS uses Claude AI to analyze incoming emails, draft replies, extract action items, and create calendar events — all running on autopilot.

-Huge shoutout to [Clerk](https://go.clerk.com/rDCSPyr) for sponsoring this video.

 ## Features

 - **AI Email Analysis** — Processes unread emails using Claude Sonnet 4, extracting summaries, priorities, action items, and categories